kickereb/Raag-Recommendation-App/README.md

 To save a Raag as a favorite, tap on the "Favorite" button next to its name.
 You can view your favorite Raags by tapping on the "Favorites" tab at the bottom of the screen.

 To search for a specific Raag, tap on the search icon in the top right corner of the screen and enter your query.

-## Credits

-This app was developed by [Your Name] as part of [Project Name].
-It uses data from [Data Source] to recommend Raags.

-## License

-This project is licensed under the [License Name] license.
-See the [LICENSE](LICENSE) file for details.

-I hope this helps!
-Let me know if you'd like me to make any changes.

-Source: Conversation with Bing, 16/10/2023
-(1) On Ragya, an Indian Classical music streaming app, songs ... - The Hindu. https://www.thehindu.com/entertainment/music/on-ragya-an-indian-classical-music-streaming-app-songs-follow-the-sun/article30841928.ece.
-(2) Indian Classical Ragas - Apps on Google Play. https://play.google.com/store/apps/details?id=net.thenatureweb.indianclassicalraagas.lite.
-(3) Now, an app to help identify classical Indian ragas. https://www.hindustantimes.com/mumbai/now-an-app-to-help-identify-classical-indian-ragas/story-Uv8qngCEjej01dfrrkuGKK.html.
-(4) Ragya - Indian classical music played by time of the day. https://www.ragya.com/.